pub struct PyArrayLike<'py, T, D, C = TypeMustMatch>(/* private fields */)

 T: PyClass<Frozen = False>,

-Mutably borrows the value T
+Mutably borrows the value T.

-This borrow lasts while the returned PyRefMut
+This borrow lasts while the returned PyRefMut exists.

 §Examples